gnachman/iterm2-website/source/_includes/3.3/documentation-scripting.md

 iTerm2 features Applescript support which allows you to automate many aspects of its behavior.
 Quite a bit of customization is also possible by writing shell scripts.

+Note: Applescript support is in maintenance mode.
+New code should use the <a href="/python-api">Python API</a> if possible.

 ### Applescript
 iTerm2 has sophisticated Applescript support allowing one to write stand-alone scripts to launch the application and open multiple sessions with profiles into either new tabs or new windows.
 You can also set some other parameters for a session such as foreground and background colors, and transparency.